chef-boneyard/chef-web-docs-2016/includes/includes_knife_cookbook_upload.rst

 ..
+The contents of this file are included in multiple topics.
-This is an included file that describes a sub-command or argument in Knife.
+..
+This file describes a command or a sub-command for Knife.
+..
+This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 The ``upload`` argument is used to upload one or more cookbooks (and any files that are associated with those cookbooks) from a local repository to the |chef server|.
 Only files that do not already exist on the |chef server| will be uploaded.